RidhaMuneer/RidhaMuneer/README.md

 ## Hi there 👋

-Learning Front-end Web Development on my own  🌱
-Using The Odin Project to do it ⚡

 ## About Me:

 - A software engineering student at the American University of Iraq, Sulaimani 🛠